philanc/slua/README.md

 ### License and credits

 Lua and all extension libraries are distributed under the terms of their respective licenses (MIT or equivalent).
-See LICENSE files in directories lua, and luafilesystem.
+See LICENSE files in the ./src directory.

 The luazen library includes some code from various authors (see src/luazen):
 - linenoise by Salvatore Sanfilippo - https://github.com/antirez/linenoise
 - lzf compression by Marc Alexander Lehmann - http://software.schmorp.de/pkg/liblzf.html
 - brieflz compression by Joergen Ibsen - https://github.com/jibsen/brieflz
+- lzma compression by Igor Pavlov - https://www.7-zip.org/sdk.html
 - norx encryption from the Caesar submission - http://norx.io
 - morus encryption from the Caesar submission - http://www3.ntu.edu.sg/home/wuhj/research/caesar/caesar.html
+- ascon encryption from the Caesar submission - https://ascon.iaik.tugraz.at/
 - xchacha20/poly1305, blake2b, argon2i from Loup Vaillant's Monocypher - http://loup-vaillant.fr/projects/monocypher/
 - x25519, ed25519 and sha512 from tweetnacl - http://nacl.cr.yp.to/
 - base64 functions by Luiz Henrique de Figueiredo (public domain)